leohdeluca/rosacrucian-royal-society/README.md

 ## 📚 Bibliography

 - Åkerman, S. (1998). *Rose Cross over the Baltic: The spread of Rosicrucianism in Northern Europe*.
 Brill.
 - Baddam, J. (Comp.).
 (1745). *Memoirs of the Royal Society; or, a new abridgement of the Philosophical Transactions, from 1665 to 1740* (Vol. 1, 2nd ed.).
 London.
+- Barlow, N. (1959).
+Erasmus Darwin, F.R.S.
+(1731–1802). *Notes and Records of the Royal Society of London*, *14*(2), 85–98.
 - Boyle, R. (1772). *The works of the Honourable Robert Boyle: In six volumes.
 To which is prefixed The life of the author* (T. Birch, Ed.).
 London: J. and F. Rivington.
+- Buchanan-Brown, J. (1974).
+The books presented to the Royal Society by John Aubrey, F.R.S. *Notes and Records of the Royal Society of London*, *28*(2), 167–193.
 - Comenius, J. A. (1659/1967). *Orbis sensualium pictus* (C. Hoole, Trans.; M. W. Beller & W. S. Howell, Eds.).
 Charles Scribner’s Sons.
 (Original work published 1659)-Comenius, J. A. (1659/1967). *Orbis sensualium pictus* (C. Hoole, Trans.; M. W. Beller & W. S. Howell, Eds.).
 Charles Scribner’s Sons.
-(Original work published 1659)
+(Original work published 1659).
+- Comenius, J. A. (1668). *Via lucis, vestigata & vestiganda, h.e.
+Rationabilis disquisitio, quibus modis intellectualis animorum lux, sapientia, per omnes omnium hominum mentes & gentes, jam tandem sub mundi vesperam feliciter spargi possit: Libellus ante annos viginti sex in Anglia scriptus, nunc demum typis exscriptus & in Angliam remissus, Anno salutis humanae M. DC.
+LXVIII*.
+Amsterdam: Apud Christophorum Cunradum.
 - Dickson, D. R. (1997).
 Thomas Henshaw and Sir Robert Paston’s pursuit of the red elixir An early collaboration between fellows of the Royal Society.
 Notes and Records of the Royal Society of London, 51(1), 57–76.
 - Dickson, D. R. (1998). *The tessera of Antilia: Utopian brotherhoods and secret societies in the early seventeenth century*.
 Leiden: Brill.
 - Edleston, J. (Ed.).
 (1850). *Correspondence of Sir Isaac Newton and Professor Cotes...*.
 London: John W. Parker; Cambridge: John Deighton.